ibe-uw/BaNaNA/README.md

 ### 4. Run the analysis

 This command will run the pipeline for all the samples provided in the `sample_name` option.
-The number of cores `-c` shouldn't be smaller than the `threads` number provided in the config file.

 ***The piepline takes xxx hours to finish one sample of xxxx sequences on 8 threads.***

 ```
-snakemake –c 4 --configfile config.yaml --use-conda
+snakemake --configfile config.yaml --use-conda
 ```

 ## Run BaNaNA for the Kit 9 chemistry